galElmalah/scaffolder/packages/scaffolder-vscode/README.md

 # scaffolder-vscode README

-**This extension relay upon the fact that you got ctf-cli installed globally.
+**This extension relay upon the fact that you got easy-scaffolder installed globally.
-Run `npm i -g scaffolder`**
+Run `npm i -g easy-scaffolder`**

 Right click any folder or file and choose the "Create Template" option from the menu to create a template.